UBCSailbot/docs/docs/reference/python/virtual-environments.md

 ## Using virtual environments

+The name of a virtual environment is configurable.
+For the purposes of this site, we will use `env` as the environment name unless specified otherwise.

 ### Creating a virtual environment

 === "Virtualenv"

-    Since virtualenv creates the environment directory in a specific location, make sure that you are in the location that you want to create it in (you could always move the folder elsewhere later on).
+    Since virtualenv creates the environment directory in a specific location, make sure that you are in the located in the project that you want to work on.

     ```bash title="Create virtual environment with virtualenv"
     # Go to desired location
     cd <PATH TO DIRECTORY>

-    # Create the environment
+    # Create the environment with the name env
-    python3 -m venv <ENV NAME>
+    python3 -m venv env
     ```

     Verify that your environment is created by examining your current directory and look for the directory